-Associate of Arts and Sciences Degrees
+Associate of science Degrees

 Purpose: The associate of science curriculum in engineering is designed for those who plan to transfer to a four-year college or university to complete a baccalaureate degree program in engineering.
 The student is responsible for determining transferability to the transfer institution.

 |Student Development||SDV 100 or any approved SDV course||1|